Durenlab/LINGER/docs/PBMC.md

 ```
 #### Transfer the sc-multiome data to anndata

 We will transfer sc-multiome data to the anndata format and filter the cell barcode by the cell type label.
+(Timing: 5min 8.8s)
 ```python
 import scanpy as sc
 #set some figure parameters for nice display inside jupyternotebooks.